AlaskaAirlines/auro-banner/demo/demo.md

 # Banner

-The `<auro-banner>` element provides users a flexible way to convey a summary of information.
+The `<auro-banner>` custom element provides users a flexible way to convey a summary of information.
 The primary elements of a banner include an image and some type of value proposition.

 The component is broken down into three sections - content, graphic, overlay.

-`content` is basic `slot` which can accept html content you insert.
+1. The `content` slot can accept any HTML content.

-`graphic` has two parts.
-There is the graphic background which is defined as an attribute accepting a string with syntax rules matching the css `background` rule.
-There is also the `graphicContent` slot which allows you to insert any content you want as an overlay of the graphic background. `hideGraphicLg`, `hideGraphicMd` and `hideGraphics,` may be used to hide the graphic entirely at associated breakpoints. e.g. `hideGraphicSm` will hide the graphic on a mobile device layout.
+1. The `graphic` slot has two parts.
+The graphic background, an attribute that accepts a string that matches the CSS `background` rule.
+There is also the `graphicContent` slot which allows any content desired as an overlay of the graphic background.
+The `hideGraphicLg`, `hideGraphicMd` and `hideGraphics,` attributes may be used to hide the graphic entirely at associated breakpoints.
+E.g. `hideGraphicSm` will hide the graphic on a mobile device layout.

-The `overlay` attribute used in combination with the `overlay` slot, and the associated `overlayBg` attribute allow you to play a floating slot container over the banner.
+1. The `overlay` attribute used in combination with the `overlay` slot, and the associated `overlayBg` attribute allow you to place a floating element container over the banner.

-The `ratio` attribute may be used to define a custom split between the content and graphic slot which otherwise defaults to 50% and 50% each. e.g. a ratio of `1:3` would be 25% and 75% where `2:3` would be 40% and 60%.
-The content section is always the first part of the ratio and graphic is the second.
+The `ratio` attribute can be used to define a custom split between the content and graphic slot which otherwise defaults to 50% and 50% each.
+E.g. a ratio of `1:3` would be `25%` and `75%` where `2:3` would be `40%` and `60%`.
+The content section is always the first part of the ratio and the graphic is the second.

-`inset` and `insetContent` may be used to apply a predefined padding to the entire banner or to the `content` and `graphicContent` slots.
-Note that when using `inset` your defined `graphic` background will be inside of that padding. if you want your `graphic` to fill the banner without this padding `insetContent` is the appropriate attribute to use.
-Valid attribute values for `inset` and `insetCustom` include `none`, `xxxs`, `xxs`, `xs`, `sm`, `md`, `lg`, `xl`, `xxl`, `xxxl` or any CSS value which is valid for the CSS `padding` rule (e.g. `1rem`).
-When using a custom CSS rule do not include a semi-colon at at the end of the string (e.g. `1rem` is valid, `1rem;` is invalid).
+The `inset` and `insetContent` attributes can be used to apply predefined padding to the entire banner, or the `content` and `graphicContent` slots.
+Note that when using the `inset` attribute the defined `graphic` background will be inside of that padding.
+If you want your `graphic` to fill the banner without this padding `insetContent` is the appropriate attribute to use.

+Valid attribute values for `inset` and `insetCustom` include `none`, `xxxs`, `xxs`, `xs`, `sm`, `md`, `lg`, `xl`, `xxl`, `xxxl` or any CSS value which is valid for the CSS `padding` rule, e.g. `1rem`.
+When using a custom CSS rule, do not include a semi-colon at at the end of the string, e.g. `1rem` is valid, `1rem;` is invalid.

-There are also a few optional boolean properties `roundedBorder`, `row` and `flipped`.
+There are optional boolean properties `roundedBorder`, `row` and `flipped` that can be used universally for the desired effect.

 ## Component use cases